curran/setupHadoop/README.md

 ![workingHDFS](http://curran.github.io/images/setupHadoop/workingHDFS.png)
 A working HDFS cluster with 2 DataNodes. (on port `50070`)

+# Getting YARN to work

-To get YARN working, edit the file `/usr/local/hadoop/etc/hadoop/yarn-site.xml` to set the IP of the Resource Manager.
+To get YARN working, edit the file `/usr/local/hadoop/etc/hadoop/yarn-site.xml` to set the IP of the Resource Manager (on both master and slave machines).
 In my case this is the same as the HDFS name node.
 ```
 <configuration>
   <property>